-Hedy Lamarr setting the foundations of modern-day Wifi, 1914-2000Hedwig Eva Maria Kiesle, better known as Hedy Lamarr, was a famous actress of the 1900s however her talents did not stop there.
-Hedy worked on various inventions, such as improving the traffic light and formulating tablets that would dissolve in water to create a carbonated drink (something she admits was unsuccessful).
-Interestingly, Hedy was completely self-taught and did not receive any formal training in technology or the art of invention.
-Hedy’s greatest invention was her secret communication system, a frequency hopping device, that she created with the help of George Antheil.
-The key purpose of this device was to set radio-guided torpedoes off course during the war, however it actually became an inspiration for many modern-day inventions, such as Wifi, GPS and Bluetooth.
+Hedy Lamarr - the self-taught inventorHedwig Eva Maria Kiesle, better known as Hedy Lamarr, was a famous actress of the 1900s; however, her talents did not stop there.
+Hedy worked on various inventions, such as improving the traffic light and formulating tablets that would dissolve in water to create a carbonated drink.
+Interestingly, Hedy was completely self-taught and did not receive any formal technology training.
+Arguably, Hedy’s greatest invention was her secret communication system, a frequency hopping device that she created with George Antheil.
+The key purpose of this device was to set radio-guided torpedoes off course during the war.
+It eventually became the inspiration for many modern-day inventions, such as Wifi, GPS and Bluetooth.

-Here’s to talented women: May we know them.
-May we be them.
-May we raise them.At FDM, championing women in tech is something we do every day.
-Did you know that only 14.4% of employees in the STEM (science, technology, engineering and maths) workforce are women?
+Championing women in tech is in FDM’s DNADid you know that less than 20% of the STEM (science, technology, engineering and maths) workforce are women?
 Our Women in Tech initiative was established to change this, promote inclusion and help close the gender pay gap.
-We look to teach and nurture future talent and help them begin their careers in technology.
+We look to teach and nurture amazing female talent and help them begin their careers in technology.
 Here are some of the inspirational women of FDM and their amazing stories: